shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 # Disclaimer

 Thanks for your interest in the PCPFM!
 If you talked to me at the Metabolomics2023 conference thanks for giving this project a try.
+This project is still an alpha.
+While I'm not aware of any issues that could cause data quality issues, use at your at your own risk!

 I just did a major refactor and the Nextflow implementation is out of date along with some of the documentation.
 I will be working on fixing these things by the end of June.
 If there is a feature or change you think would make a good addition, feel free to contact me and/or open an issue on the repo.